gapkim/Titanic/README.md

 - Were young childeren and women more likely to have survived the accident?

 ## File Description
-titanic-data.csv: Titanic dataset
+titanic-data.csv: Titanic dataset <br>
-Project_Titanic.ipynb: Project ipython notebook file
+Project_Titanic.ipynb: Project ipython notebook file <br>

+You can view the project ipython notebook in html by [Clicking here](http://htmlpreview.github.io/?https://github.com/gapkim/Titanic/blob/master/Project_Titanic(Rev1).html).